codemagic-ci-cd/codemagic-docs/content/testing-yaml/firebase-test-lab.md

 ### iOS

-Package your application and prepare it for the upload to Firebase Test Lab as desicribed [here](https://firebase.google.com/docs/test-lab/ios/run-xctest#package-app).
+Package your application and prepare it for upload to Firebase Test Lab as described [here](https://firebase.google.com/docs/test-lab/ios/run-xctest#package-app).

 Use the generated `MyTests.zip` to start testing: